Useful things to know about recursion

 5.2 Mutual recursion

-Mutual recursion describes when two separate recursive functions call one another.
+Mutual recursion is when two separate recursive functions call one another.
 This pattern is more relevant for functional languages that do not support loops, but it can crop up from time to time in other recursive algorithms.
-It’s particularly common when used in parsing.
+It’s particularly common in parsing implementations.

 void process_children(std::span<const tree_node_t*> children) { if (children.empty()) { return; } auto [head, tail] = head_tail(children);